ragtimerumours/ragtimerumours.github.io/_products/coffee.md

 ---
-title: Buy me a coffee
+title: Hard Luck
-image: "/assets/shop/drink.jpg"
+image: "/assets/shop/hard_luck.jpg"
-variant_type: size
+variant_type: donation
 variants:
+- name: 1 Euro
+  price: 1
+  sku: donate1
-- name: tall
+- name: 2 1/2 Euros
   price: 2.5
+  sku: donate2
+- name: 5 Euros
+  price: 5
-  sku: coffeetall
+  sku: donate5
-- name: grande
+- name: 10 Euros
-  price: 3.5
+  price: 10
-  sku: coffeegrande
+  sku: donate10
-- name: venti
+- name: 20 Euros
-  price: 4.3
+  price: 20
-  sku: coffeeventi
+  sku: donate20
 order_number: 8
 ---

-A perfect coffee in the morning absolutely makes my day.
-Buy me a small one for a good start or a big one to keep going all day!
+If you’re willing to do a little donation we will thank you with our new live album (Download code), while we hope to have you as a physical audience soon!